Alex Jones and Infowars test the limit of free speech on the internet

 In its earlier days, Twitter said it considered itself "the free speech wing of the free speech party."
 As such, the company has historically been cautious about taking action against users on its service.

-"We know that's hard for many but the reason is simple: he hasn't violated our rules," Twitter CEO Jack Dorsey tweeted on Tuesday.
+"We know that's hard for many but the reason is simple: he hasn't violated our rules," Twitter CEO Dorsey tweeted Aug 7.
 "We'll enforce if he does."

+On Aug.
+14, Twitter made good on that threat, and suspended Alex Jones from its service for a week.

 "If we succumb and simply react to outside pressure, rather than straightforward principles we enforce (and evolve) impartially regardless of political viewpoints, we become a service that's constructed by our personal views that can swing in any direction," Dorsey added.
 "That's not us."